seamless-protocol/leverage-tokens/docs/src/src/LeverageManager.sol/contract.LeverageManager.md

 Returns the initial collateral ratio for a LeverageToken

-*Initial collateral ratio is followed when the LeverageToken has no shares and on deposits when debt is 0.*
+*Initial collateral ratio is followed when the LeverageToken has no shares and on mints when debt is 0.*

 ```solidity